MoooooLee/AEDC_Mapping_2018/README.md

 # Overview
 This repository contains data and maps visualizing the regional prevalence of early childhood vulnerability across Australia.
-The maps are generated based on models developed to understand how socioeconomic and remoteness indicators affect childhood vulnerability.
+The maps are generated based on models developed to understand how socioeconomic and remoteness indicators affect childhood vulnerability [@baffour2024utility].

 # Contents
-- *Input Folder*: Contains the data files used for generating the maps.
+- **Input Folder**: Contains the data files used for generating the maps.
   - **Data**: `data_AEDC.csv`
   - **Maps provided by ABS under ASGS2016**: `ASGS16`
-- *Output Folder*: Contains a series of maps showing the distribution of early childhood vulnerability by various indicators, as well as the proportion of indigenious people:
+- **Output Folder**: Contains a series of maps showing the distribution of early childhood vulnerability by various indicators, as well as the proportion of indigenious people:
   - **Health Vulnerability**: [`Map_Health.png`](./Output/Map_Health.png)
   - **Social Vulnerability**: [`Map_Social.png`](./Output/Map_Social.png)
   - **Emotional Vulnerability**: [`Map_Emotional.png`](./Output/Map_Emotional.png)